felippe-regazio/web-elements/src/el-mustache/readme.md

 This element provides a HTML DIV which has a built-in `Mustache Template Engine`.
 The element accepts a json as attribute, then parse it allowing the data to be used on the DIV content using the Mustache engine.

-# Dependency

-This elements depends of the `mustache.js` template engine.
-You must add the mustache.js script before this element js file on your document.
-You can find a mustache.js script on the vendor folder, or here:

-Its highly recommend for you to read the `Mustache.js Documentation`.
-Once you correctly setup the element, you can use all the mustache.js features inside your `el-mustache` div - Mustache Doc: https://github.com/janl/mustache.js

 # Usage

-Add the `elements.js` and `elements.css` bundle files from the project root on your document - this will enable all elements.
-Or you can load the JS and CSS files for a single element from the `elements` directory.

 1. The root element must be a div with `is="el-mustache"`.
 2. The element must have the attribute `data-json` with data in json format.